James Skippen: Legal career

+Business career

-Work at Conversant Intellectual Property Management (formerly Mosaid)
+Conversant Intellectual Property Management (formerly Mosaid)

 In 1996, after roughly a decade of working as a commercial lawyer in private practice, Skippen joined Mosaid Technologies Inc. Skippen held a number of titles at Mosaid, with the last one being the company's senior vice president of patent licensing and general counsel.
 At the time of Skippen's arrival at Mosaid, the Ottawa-based firm was a technology company working in various forms of computer memory technology.